HildoBijl/stepwise/packages/exercise-grading/README.md

 - `InputComparisonSetting` is either an `InputComparisonOptions` object or an `InputComparisonFunction`.
 - `TypeCompareOptions` and `TypeCompareFunction` are compatibility types for the temporary built-in registry.
 New domain integrations use `ValueEqualityAdapter` from `@step-wise/value-equality`.

-The generic key parameters of `compareInputs`, `compareInputList`, and `compareInputListEntry` stay aligned with the supplied `CheckInputData` type.
+The generic key parameters of `compareInputs`, `compareInputList`, and `compareInputEntry` stay aligned with the supplied `CheckInputData` type.
 Runtime validation remains responsible for detecting fields that are absent from a particular input or solution.